JaviGarcia1995/ShoppingListApp/README.md

 - ✅ **Type-safe Navigation** with Compose Navigation
 - ✅ **Reactive Programming** with Kotlin Flows
 - ✅ **Local Database** with Room persistence
+- ✅ **Test-Ready Architecture:** Designed for testability with Unit and Integration tests.

 ### 📂 Module Structure